profmasson/POSS/syllabus.md

 ## Coordination

-In this course, we will use XWiki, an open source wiki and social platform for information dissemination, collaboration, development and review.
-All information related to the course will be throughXWiki .
-This will include: assignments, announcements, forum discussion, evaluations, grades, etc.
+In this course, we use [$SHARED_PLATFORM], an open source platform for information dissemination, collaboration, development and review.
+All information related to the course is through [$SHARED_PLATFORM].
+This includes: assignments, announcements, forum discussion, evaluations, grades, etc.

 ## Readings

-Readings will be assigned from the following books.
+Readings are assigned from the following books.
 There is no need to buy any of the books, all the relevant sections are freely available online.
-Direct links will be made available in XWiki.
+Direct links are made available in [$SHARED_PLATFORM].

 [The Cathedral and the Bazaar: Musing on Linux and Open Source by an Accidental Revolutionary](http://shop.oreilly.com/product/9780596001087.do)
 Eric S. Raymond; O’Reilly (January, 2001).